Universality of the muon component of extensive air showers: Final remarks and summary

 The importance of the loss of universality in the number of muons is twofold: since the response of many detectors depends on the energy of the muons, the comparison of the recorded signal to simulations with a different muon spectrum might result in a wrong interpretation.
 On the other hand, and from the fundamental point of view, we do not know yet what is the hadronic interaction physics to correctly describe the muon number or the depth of maximum production.
 A combination of the effects listed above may be sufficient but it is not clear which.
 The exact impact of the particular extension on the energy spectrum of muons will have to be done in the future.
 Here, we argue that the shower displays a universal behaviour of most quantities related to the muon component and that the only significant differences across models arise in the muon energy spectrum, particularly in the high-energy tails.
 Turning the argument around, a measurement of the muon spectrum might give a very strong indication as to the solution of the muon puzzle.

 \acknowledgments

-The authors would like thank the colleagues from the Pierre~Auger~Collaboration for all the fruitful discussions.
+The authors would like to thank the colleagues from the Pierre~Auger~Collaboration for all the fruitful discussions.
 The authors would like to thank Sofia Andringa, Armando di Matteo, Marvin Gottowik, Gonzalo Parente, Miguel Martins, Darko Veberič and M\'ario Pimenta for the comments and suggestions on the manuscript.
-L.~C acknowledges the financial support from Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022), grant ED431F 2022/15 and ED431F 2022/15, by European Union ERDF, and by the “María de Maeztu” Units of Excellence program MDM-2016-0692 and the Spanish Research State Agency, grant PID2019-105544GB-I00 and program "Ramon y Cajal", Grant No. RYC2019-027017-I. This work has also been financed by national funds through FCT - Fundação para a Ciência e a Tecnologia, I.P., under project CERN/FIS-PAR/0020/2021.
+L.~C. acknowledges the financial support from Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022), grant ED431F 2022/15 and ED431F 2022/15, by European Union ERDF, and by the “María de Maeztu” Units of Excellence program MDM-2016-0692 and the Spanish Research State Agency, grant PID2019-105544GB-I00 and program "Ramon y Cajal", Grant No. RYC2019-027017-I. This work has also been financed by national funds through FCT - Fundação para a Ciência e a Tecnologia, I.P., under project CERN/FIS-PAR/0020/2021.
 R.~C.\ is grateful for the financial support by OE - Portugal, FCT, I. P., under DL57/2016/cP1330/cT0002.
+F.~R.\ has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101065027.

 [2]{#2}\begingroup \endgroup